zzzprojects/docs/html-agility-pack.net/pages/documentations/parser/from-string.md

 # From String

-## Load Html From String
+## Load HTML From String

 HtmlDocument.LoadHtml method loads the HTML document from the specified string.

 ### Example

-The following example loads an Html from the specified string.
+The following example loads HTML from the specified string.

 ```csharp